“Three things in human life are important. The first is to be kind. The second is to be kind. And the third is to be kind.” — Henry James, 1902

 In Friday’s edition of the newsletter for premium subscribers (here’s how to become one), we’ll be discussing kindness and decency, and why it matters for today’s leaders.

-This week, my guest will be Dave Delaney, a keynote speaker, corporate trainer, podcaster, and creator of the NICE Method™.
+Also, the next episode of Timeless Leadership features Dave Delaney, a keynote speaker, corporate trainer, podcaster, and creator of the NICE Method™.
 He hosts the Nice Podcast and writes the Nice Maker Newsletter.
 I couldn't think of a nicer guy for this episode.

 And if you’re a premium member, you’ll have access to the discussion afterward.
 Sounds pretty nice, if you ask me.